ko-group/ko-group.github.io/_pages/team.md

 ### We Are Recruting!

-Our group has several graduate student openings in computational condensed-phase chemistry starting in **Fall 2024**.
+Our group has several **Ph.D.-level graduate student openings** in computational condensed-phase chemistry starting in **Fall 2024**.
 These positions are funded via a combination of Teaching and Research Assistantships.

 Incoming graduate students in Fall 2024 will begin their training by applying our recently developed [SeA technique](https://pubs.acs.org/doi/10.1021/acs.jctc.2c00827) in conjunction with machine learning to study reactive processes in solutions and at interfaces relevant to energy, materials, and environmental sciences.